 All students enrolled in iForward are required to meet certain academic standards.
-Our students are supported with certified teachers and guidance counselors who are responsible for delivering a quality high school education.
-In order to monitor our students' progress and address, those students who are not meeting reasonable academic expectations, it may be necessary in some cases to place students on a highly structured support system through an Academic Probation Policy.
-Students failing to meet the following criteria are subject to Academic Probation.
+In order to monitor our students' progress and address those students who are not meeting reasonable academic expectations, it may be necessary in some cases to place students on a highly structured support system through an Academic Probation Policy.
 A support structure to assist them in meeting their educational goals will be required.
+Student performance is also evaluated at the end of each quarter.
+The review will determine if the Academic Probation is merited, should continue or not necessary.